Vsevolod Petriv: Ukrainian–Soviet War

 In 1917 headed Kost Hordiyenko Regiment.
 At the times of the Hetmanate he was arrested but soon released.
 With the fall of the Directorate in November 1920 he went abroad to Poland were in 1921 he was assigned to the post of the Head of the Staff of the Ukrainian National Republic Army.

 The Inter-war Years

 In 1923 he moved to Czechoslovakia.
-From 1923 to 1938, Petrov was giving lectures at the Drahomanov Institute in Prague.
+From 1923 to 1938, Petriv was giving lectures at the Drahomanov Institute in Prague.
 He was a very prolific writer, authoring no less than nine in-depth books about Ukrainian military history. later to Czechoslovakia.